 Unlike their canine counterpart the Dachshund, Munchkin cats have not exhibited health problems with their back or legs.
 Some of the biggest health issues of Dachshunds are spine and back problems, including degenerative or inverted disks that are directly related to their short legged traits.
 There is some controversy in the professional cat world over the possibility of back problems developing in Munchkins as the breed continues to grow.

-One possible health problem of Munchkin kittens under investigation is a condition called lordosis.
-Lordosis, sometimes known as tight chest, causes a shortening of the muscles that hold the spine in place, allowing it to sink down into the chest cavity.
+One possible genetic health problem of Munchkin kittens is a condition called lordosis, also known as tight chest.
+Lordosis causes a shortening of the muscles that hold the spine in place, allowing it to sink down into the chest cavity.
 This in turn puts pressure on the trachea, lungs and heart.
 There are varying degrees of lordosis ranging from mild to severe, but kittens with the most severe form of the defect rarely live past twelve weeks old.
-There are professionals in the cat field that feel this condition may be genetic.
-Lordosis is a relatively rare medical condition and it also occurs in other cat breeds.
+Lordosis is a relatively rare medical condition, and it also occurs in other cat breeds.